 Caregivers do not need to be related to the care recipient, but they cannot be receiving payment for their caregiving services.
 Program regulations are vague as to whether the caregiver must reside with the care recipient or simply be their primary caregiver.
 The income and assets of the caregiver are not considered.
 However, they must be 18 years of age or older.

 Respite care can be provided in the care recipient’s home, either for a set number of hours or overnight.
 It can also be provided out-of-home, in an adult day care center or other licensed medical facility, such as an assisted living facility or a nursing home.
 Respite care providers can also offer assistance with other homemaker activities during their visits such as laundry, meal preparation, and errands.
-Agency directed respite care is capped at $4,500 / year, and caregiver directed respite care is capped at $3,000 / year.
+Respite care is capped at $6,559.63 / year.

 There are several options to help potential program participants learn more about the Statewide Respite Care Program or apply for assistance.
 Candidates can call the toll-free number for the Aging and Disability Resource Connection (ADRC) at 877-222-3737 or visit their local Area Agency on Aging or ADRC.
 Contact information is available here.

 Additional program information is provided on the state’s webpage.